PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 Additional flexibility is sometimes required for interfacing with more complicated frameworks.

-When PennyLane needs to evaluate a QNode, it accesses the :meth:`~.QubitDevice.execute` method of your plugin which, by default, performs the following process:
+When PennyLane needs to evaluate a QNode, it accesses the :meth:`~pennylane.devices.QubitDevice.execute` method of your plugin which, by default, performs the following process:

 .. code-block:: python